Adathelove/orminos/daydir/PLAN_daydir.md

 ## Step 1

+Step 1: Move all core DayDir behavior into DayDir.py as a clean, constructor-validated object.

+## Step 2

 Define and finalize the DayDir schema v1, including required fields and `schema_version`.

 - Review pathing.py, naming.py, and driver_daydir.py to ensure the basic code paths are correct: